 It seems like lots of these excerpts from dialogues and constructed meanings are needed to give you a more detailed picture about me.
 Here’s a quick one on relationship conflict, fighting and arguing.

 So a client says that arguing/fighting with their partner(s) is one of their main complaints, as something about their life that they hate and fear.
-Despite their practicing the painful, threatening experience many times, they are not getting better at it.
-The conflict experience does not resolve things much – though it must if they are to push forward.
-Worse, people like this stop wanting each other – it’s too cold, too often.
-Trouble.
+Despite their practicing the painful, threatening experience many times, they are only getting better at hurting each other.
+They have little if nothing else good to show for all the mayhem.

 I might say that there is an: